$\texttt{Spglib}$: a software library for crystal symmetry search: Introduction

-There already exist crystal symmetry finding codes. \texttt{FINDSYM} in the ISOTROPY Software Suite~\cite{Stokes-2005, Findsym, ISOTROPY} has been well known, however the source code is currently unavailable in public. \texttt{Cctbx}~\cite{Grosse-Kunstleve-cctbx-2002, Grosse-Kunstleve-Niggli-2004, Grosse-Kunstleve-II-2002, Grosse-Kunstleve-I-1999, cctbx} is an open source computational crystallography toolbox that provides C++ and Python interfaces under a BSD-type variant license.
-The development is active.
-Many features are supported. \texttt{AFLOW-SYM}~\cite{AFLOW-SYM} seems an open source crystal symmetry analysis code under GNU general public license, but it is unclear where the source code is distributed at this moment. \texttt{Spglib} is another open source code that has also become one of popular scientific codes recently.
-This is written as a C library that can be compiled by C-compilers supporting C89 standard and only relies on C standard library.
-In contrast to the other software packages, \texttt{spglib} is designed to provide minimum number of features to find crystal symmetries.
-Most of the functions are thread safe.
-It is distributed under the 3-clause BSD license that is a permissive free software licence.
-The Python module is easily installed using popular package management services such as \texttt{PyPI}~\cite{PyPI} and \texttt{Anaconda Cloud}.\cite{Anaconda} The software development is hosted on \texttt{GitHub}~\cite{github} where the discussion on \texttt{spglib} is also conducted openly.
-A number of scientific codes rely on \texttt{spglib} after many years of the development.
+There already exist crystal symmetry finding codes.
+The \texttt{FINDSYM} code in the ISOTROPY Software Suite~\cite{Stokes-2005, Findsym, ISOTROPY} has been well known, however, the source code is unavailable in public.
+The \texttt{cctbx}~\cite{Grosse-Kunstleve-cctbx-2002, Grosse-Kunstleve-Niggli-2004, Grosse-Kunstleve-II-2002, Grosse-Kunstleve-I-1999, cctbx} code is an open-source computational crystallography toolbox under a BSD-type variant license.
+The \texttt{sginfo}~\cite{Grosse-Kunstleve-cctbx-2002, Grosse-Kunstleve-Niggli-2004, Grosse-Kunstleve-II-2002, Grosse-Kunstleve-I-1999} code, currently distributed under an open source software license, has been superseded by the space group toolbox (\texttt{sgtbx}) in the \texttt{cctbx} code.
+The \texttt{AFLOW-SYM}~\cite{AFLOW-SYM} code is an open-source crystal symmetry analysis code under the GNU general public license.
+The \texttt{spglib} code is another open-source code distributed under the 3-clause BSD license that is a permissive open-source software license.\cite{spglib}